rpmuller/ePubs/WP1.md

 earth and counter-earth, and the central fire, made ten heavenly bodies, and ten was the mystic number of the Pythagoreans.

 This Pythagorean theory is attributed to Philolatis, a Theban, who lived at the end of the fifth century BC.
 Although it is fanciful and in part quite unscientific, it is very important, since it involves the greater part of the imaginative effort required for conceiving the Copernican hypothesis.
-To conceive of the earth, not as the centre of the universe, but as one among the planets, not as eternally fixed, but as wandering through space, showed an extra- ordinary emancipation from anthropoctntric thinking.
+To conceive of the earth, not as the center of the universe, but as one among the planets, not as eternally fixed, but as wandering through space, showed an extraordinary emancipation from anthropoctntric thinking.
 When once this jolt had been given to men's natural picture of the universe, it was not so very difficult to be led by scientific arguments to a more accurate theory.

 To this various observations contributed.
 Oenopides, who was slightly later than Anaxagoras, discovered the obliquity of the ecliptic.
-It soon became clear that the sun must be much larger than the earth, which fact supported those who denied that the earth is the centre of the universe.
+It soon became clear that the sun must be much larger than the earth, which fact supported those who denied that the earth is the center of the universe.
 The central fire and the counter-earth were dropped by the Pythagoreans soon after the time of Plato.
 Heraclides of Pontus (whose dates are about 388 to 315 BC, contemporary with Aristotle)